The Buddha.

 A Recommended Watch

-A PBS documentary called “Secrets of the Dead: Bones of the Buddha” provides more history and insights into the Buddha’s life through the examination of his physical remains and relics (such as bones and bone fragments), as well as some other artifacts.
+A PBS documentary called “Secrets of the Dead: Bones of the Buddha” provides more history and insights into the Buddha’s life.

 I’d seriously recommend watching it — it’s pretty fascinating. . .